greg-rychlewski/image-compare/README.md

 #### Dependencies

 - I took care to use as little dependencies outside of the Go standard libary as possible.
-In general, it's harder to make sure those kinds of libraries will be updated and remain compatible as Go evolves.
+In general, it's harder to make sure those libraries will be updated and remain compatible with future versions of Go.
 I only used one external library for image resizing.
 - I use Go modules to make sure external library information is available to other developers.

 #### Continuous Integration